 Genetics do play a big role.
 If you’ve “always” had them or since a young age, you have probably inherited them.
-But other factors such as lack of sleep and lack of hydration will make them worse.
+But other factors such as lack of sleep and lack of hydration will make under eye bags worse.
+Celebrity dermatologist Barbara Sturm also says that they can be triggered by hormonal imbalances and high-sodium foods.
 Also, if you don’t wear sunglasses, your dark circles may actually be hyperpigmentation.
-Finally, as you age, the decrease in collagen under your thin skin will make the blood vessels more visible–hence making this area look darker.
+Finally, as you age, the decrease in collagen under your thin skin will make the blood vessels more visible—hence making this area look darker.

-To tell if your dark circles are due to collagen loss or hyperpigmentation, take your (clean) fingers to either side of your eye bag and gently pull apart horizontally.
+To tell if your dark circles are due to collagen loss or hyperpigmentation, French chemist-turned-skincare-guru Marie Veronique suggests the following: take your (clean) fingers to either side of your eye bag and gently pull apart horizontally.
 If the skin becomes darker, it means you have a collagen loss problem.
 If the skin stays the same color, it’s hyperpigmentation.
-(Mine got darker–ugh ugh ugh).
+(Mine got darker—ugh ugh ugh).

 - Sleep religiously.
 When I was having the worst sleep of my life in 2016 and 2017, my under eye area was like a war zone–and my health was seriously under threat, natch.
 In 2018, I made a conscious decision to prioritize sleep, and the improvement with my under-eye skin was immediate and deeply satisfying.